Zhuwenqian/ESP32_S3_Camera_Monitor/README.md

 ### Step 4: Using the System

-- **View Live Video**: Click the "Open the video stream in a new tab" button to load the video stream (Note: Video stream does not auto-load, this is a known issue)
+- **View Live Video**: Click the "Start Stream" button to load the video stream on main page
 - **Capture Photo**: Click the "Capture Photo" button to save a photo to the SD card
 - **Adjust Settings**: Modify camera parameters (resolution, quality, brightness, etc.) in the settings panel
 - **View SD Card Info**: Monitor SD card usage and system uptime on the dashboard